-Successful Sponsorship Licence application for a large financial firm
+Successful Sponsor Licence application for a financial firm

 Our immigration team was approached by a well-known financial company that offers services of short term consumer loans, looking to make a Sponsor Licence application.

 After experiencing continued growth, the company subsequently faced significant challenges in hiring suitable personnel.
 In particular, considerable amounts of their IT related work suffered due to shortage of staff, thereby hindering the growth of the entire company.

 Our head of Business Immigration, Dr Lusine Navarsardyan, was the first port of contact.
 Her extensive experience in corporate law provided her with the knowledge and expertise to rapidly grasp the business structure of the client, their business development method, their workforce needs.
 Following a detailed discussion with the client, Dr Navasardyan provided them with advice with regards to the requirements to sponsoring overseas workers.
 Dr Navasardyan explained that the first step would be to secure a sponsorship licence and went through the steps required for making a successful Sponsor Licence application.

 Following the initial discussion, Dr Navasardyan, together with other members of the team, began the preparatory stages of the case.